-BIO.B.3.1.2 Describe the factors that can contribute to the development of new species (e.g., isolating mechanisms, genetic drift, founder effect, migration).

-BIO.B.3.1.3 Explain how genetic mutations may result in genotypic and phenotypic variations within a population.

-BIO.B.3.2.1 Interpret evidence supporting the theory of evolution (i.e., fossil, anatomical, physiological, embryological, biochemical, and universal genetic code).

-BIO.B.3.3.1 Distinguish between the scientific terms: hypothesis, inference, law, theory, principle, fact, and observation.
+- BIO.B.3.1.2 Describe the factors that can contribute to the development of new species (e.g., isolating mechanisms, genetic drift, founder effect, migration). - BIO.B.3.1.3 Explain how genetic mutations may result in genotypic and phenotypic variations within a population. - BIO.B.3.2.1 Interpret evidence supporting the theory of evolution (i.e., fossil, anatomical, physiological, embryological, biochemical, and universal genetic code). - BIO.B.3.3.1 Distinguish between the scientific terms: hypothesis, inference, law, theory, principle, fact, and observation.

 - 1. Define evolution (DOK 1) - 2.
 Summarize Charles Darwin's journey on the HMS Beagle (DOK 2) - 3.
 Explain Darwin's theory of natural selection and how it has affected changes in populations over time, or how it may affect future changes in populations (DOK 3) - 4.
 Identify the patterns of biodiversity that were observed by Darwin (DOK 2) - 5.
 Distinguish between the conclusions drawn by James Hutton and Charles Lyell about the Earth's history (DOK 2) - 6.
 Compare Jean-Baptiste Lamarck's hypothesis of evolution with that of Darwin's (DOK 2) - 7.
 Report on Thomas Malthus' view of human population growth (DOK 1) - 8.
 Differentiate between the research of Hutton, Lyell, Lamarck, Malthus, and Wallace and cite evidence of how it influenced Darwin's research (DOK 3) - 9.
 Explain the role of inherited variation in artificial selection (DOK 1) - 10.
-Identify the conditions under which natural selection occurs (DOK 1) - 11.
+Identify the conditions under which natural selection occurs and the three types of selection (stabilizing, descriptive and directional) (DOK 1) - 11.
 Cite evidence of adaptations in nature (DOK 3) - 12.
 Define fitness in the context of success of passing on one's DNA (DOK 1) - 13.
 Explain the principle of common descent (DOK 2) - 14.
 Compare how geologic distribution of species relates to their evolutionary history (DOK 2) - 15.
 Explain how fossils and the fossil record provide evidence of the descent of modern species from ancient ancestors (DOK 1) - 16.
 Draw conclusions of what homologous structures, analogous structures, vestigial structures, and embryology suggest about the process of evolutionary change (DOK 3) - 17.
 Apply the idea that DNA is molecular evidence that can be used to trace the process of evolution (DOK 4) - 18.
-Describe how genetics plays a role in evolutionary change (DOK 1) - 19.
-Make connections about mutations and genetic variation in a population (DOK 4) - 20.
-Identify ways in which genetic recombination in sexual reproduction plays a role in evolution (DOK 1) - 21.
-Describe genetic drift (DOK 1) - 22.
-Describe genetic equilibrium and state what types of factors may affect it (DOK 1) - 23.
-Identify the types of isolation that can lead to the formation of new species (DOK 1) - 24.
-Summarize the processes that influenced survival or extinction of a species (DOK 2) - 25.
-Identify some of the hypotheses about early Earth and the origin of life (DOK 1) - 26.
-Explain the endosymbiotic theory for the evolution of eukaryotes from prokaryotes (DOK 1)
+Interpret and create phylogenetic trees to depict evolutionary relatedness between species (DOK 4) - 19.
+Describe how genetics plays a role in evolutionary change (DOK 1) - 20.
+Make connections about mutations and genetic variation in a population (DOK 4) - 21.
+Identify ways in which genetic recombination in sexual reproduction plays a role in evolution (DOK 1) - 22.
+Apply the Hardy Weinberg Theorem to mathematically demonstrate allele frequency changes to demonstrate population evolution (DOK 3) - 23.
+Describe genetic drift (DOK 1) - 24.
+Describe genetic equilibrium and state what types of factors may affect it (DOK 1) - 25.
+Identify the types of isolation that can lead to the formation of new species (DOK 1) - 26.
+Summarize the processes that influenced survival or extinction of a species (DOK 2)

-- 27. Explain how a species is defined using Ernst Mayr's Biological Species Concept and what the barriers are to interspecies reproduction.
-(DOK2) - 28.
-Create and read cladograms/phylogenetic trees based on shared derived characteristics (DOK4)
+- 27. Identify some of the hypotheses about early Earth and the origin of life (DOK 1) - 28.
+Explain the endosymbiotic theory for the evolution of eukaryotes from prokaryotes (DOK 1) - 29.
+Explain how a species is defined using Ernst Mayr's Biological Species Concept and what the barriers are to interspecies reproduction.
+(DOK2)